-Media file system performance
+Media file system performance on K2 Media Client and K2 SAN

-Parameter Internal Storage Specification Shared Storage Specification Maximum number of clips ^a 20,000 50,000 Minimum delay between start record and start playout when record and play is on the same K2 Media Client 10 seconds 20 seconds Minimum delay between start record and start playout when record and play is on different K2 Media Clients NA 20 seconds Maximum length continuous record 24 hours 24 hours

-^a The maximum number of clips is based on clips with 16 or less audio tracks.
+Parameter Internal Storage Specification Shared Storage Specification Maximum number of clips a 20,000 50,000 Minimum delay between start record and start playout when record and play is on the same K2 Media Client 10 seconds 20 seconds Minimum delay between start record and start playout when record and play is on different K2 Media Clients NA 20 seconds Maximum length continuous record 24 hours 24 hours a The maximum number of clips is based on clips with 16 or less audio tracks.
 Large quantities of clips with more than 16 audio tracks proportionally reduce the maximum number of clips.